DavesCodeMusings/CloudPi/docs/provision-storage.md

 ## Planning the Partition Scheme
 Using logical volumes gives you a lot of flexibility.
 You don't have to get everything sized exactly right, because you can expand volumes later, provided you haven't allocated all of the available storage space.
 The one thing that's difficult to change later is the partition layout, the layer below the logical volumes.
 For this reason, the examples will show a 32G of empty space and the logical volume (LVM) partition configured as /dev/sda4, using the remaining space.

-The reason is this: The 32G is reserved for configuring the Pi to boot from the external USB drive, if you choose to do so.
-The 32G size was chosen because it's the size of a typical microSD card used with the Pi.
+>The 32G size was chosen because it's the same size as a typical microSD card used with the Pi.
+It's reserved for configuring the Pi to boot from the external USB drive, if you choose to do so.
 Making the LVM partition sda4 leaves sda1, sda2, and sda3 available for boot, root, and whatever else you might need to get the Pi up and running.

-You don't have to lay it out like this.
+You don't have to lay it out this way.
 You can allocate all of the space to a single partition used for LVM.
-But if you're using a high-capacity SSD, 32G is not much to give up for keeping your options open.
+But if you're using a high-capacity SSD, 32G is not much to trade for keeping your options open.

-Here's what the partition layout will look like:
+Here's what the partition layout will look like when everything is done:
 ```
-           32G                (free space)
-/dev/sda4  (remaining space)  LVM
+sudo parted /dev/sdb print
+...
+Number  Start   End      Size     Type     File system  Flags
+ 4      34.4GB  161.9GB  127.5GB  primary               lvm
 ```

 ## Destroying the Existing FAT Partition